ExistensialReset/flowmosr/guides/economics/GLOBAL_SOUTH_PATHWAY.md

 - Financial safety net without bank
 - Zero interest (vs 20-50% informal lenders)
 - Social cohesion strengthened

+**CRITICAL: WOMEN'S LEADERSHIP IN ROSCAs**

+**The Reality:**
+In many traditional ROSCAs, men control larger pools, women's groups are smaller/weaker, and decisions favor male members.

+**Flow Requires:**
+1. **Women Control Their Own Pools**
+   - Women's ROSCA is SEPARATE from men's
+   - Women decide how to spend, men CANNOT veto
+   - If men try to take control: women form new circle, exclude them

+2. **Minimum 50% Women in All Decision-Making**
+   - Any decision affecting whole circle: 50%+ women must be present
+   - If men dominate meeting: pause, reschedule, ensure women can speak

+3. **Explicit Protection**
+   - Women can form women-only sub-circles for ANY reason
+   - No justification needed
+   - Men who harass or retaliate: immediate removal from circle

+**Why This Matters:**
+Women do most of the labor (water collection, cooking, childcare, farming).
+They must have equal power in decisions.
+Otherwise Flow just becomes new way for men to benefit from women's work.

+**CHILD PROTECTION PROTOCOL**

+**The Reality:**
+Children in Global South contexts often work.
+They fetch water, tend animals, help in fields.
+We can't pretend this doesn't happen.

+**But Flow Requires:**
+1. **Age Limits on Labor**
+   - Children under 10: NO heavy physical labor (no carrying water long distances, no all-day field work)
+   - Ages 10-14: Light tasks only (1-2 hours/day max)
+   - Ages 15-18: Adult work if they choose, but school remains priority

+2. **Education Non-Negotiable**
+   - If local school exists: children attend
+   - If no school: community learning (see Level 6) is mandatory
+   - Circle protects children's learning time

+3. **Youth Voice**
+   - Ages 12+ have voice in decisions affecting them
+   - Can participate in ROSCA if they want
+   - Can refuse tasks they feel are too hard

+**Why This Matters:**
+Flow aims to reduce labor burden over time, not perpetuate child labor.
+We acknowledge current reality while working toward better.

 **B. Collective Income Projects**
 **Cost:** $100-300 initial investment